Loading slang details...

 Informal.

 wetin dey vex you? means What is stressing or bothering you?.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Africa contexts.
 It is best read as africa slang associated with Africa.

 "wetin dey vex you?" means What is stressing or bothering you?.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Africa contexts.
 In Africa, the nuance may be more specific.

-"People use "wetin dey vex you?" to mean what is stressing or bothering you?."
+"They used "wetin dey vex you?" to mean What is stressing or bothering you?."

 Casual and context-dependent.